Komodo Dragons & Indonesia

 Just hanging out.

-Slowly, thousands and thousands of enormous bats.
+Thousands and thousands of hunting bats.

 They come out of the mangroves and head for night feeding on Flores Island.